TI-Toolkit/tivars_hexfiend_templates/README.md

 1. Open Hexfiend's Binary Template browser (select View>Binary Templates)
 2. Select "Open Templates Folder" from the Template list
 3. Copy this folder to the folder that is opened
-4. Select `TI` or `TI-flash` from HexFiend's template list to use it
+4. Select `TI` from HexFiend's template list to use it.

 ## Other stuff